-Additionally, every country and Strategic Business Unit (SBU) at corporate level must undertake a self-audit of Safeguarding, to measure progress in implementing the Safeguarding Policy and identify gaps in Safeguarding.
+Additionally, every country and Department at corporate level must undertake a self-audit of Safeguarding, to measure progress in implementing the Safeguarding Policy and identify gaps in Safeguarding.
 The audit should be prepared by the Safeguarding Focal Point/National Safeguarding Manager, in conjunction with other key staff, and reviewed by the Global Safeguarding Team.
-After review, audits must be signed off by the relevant Country Director or SBU Lead.
+After review, audits must be signed off by the relevant Country Director or Department Leads.

-All countries and corporate level SBUs must prepare an annual Action Plan, which sets out what actions they need to take in order to ensure adequate abuse prevention measures are in place.
+All countries and departments must prepare an annual Action Plan, which sets out what actions they need to take to ensure adequate abuse prevention measures are in place.
 The plan must detail any action necessary to implement the Safeguarding Policy as identified in the annual Safeguarding Self Audit.
-The Safeguarding Action Plan must be agreed with the Global Safeguarding Team and signed off by the relevant Country Director or SBU Lead.
+The Safeguarding Action Plan must be agreed with the Global Safeguarding Team and signed off by the relevant Country Director or Department Lead.